-2.1 Each specimen shall consist of a piece of the insulation or sheath from the inspection unit taken at least 5 feet from the end of the coil or reel of wire or cable.
+- 2.1 Each specimen should consist of a piece of the insulation or sheath from the inspection unit taken at least 5 feet from the end of the coil or reel of wire or cable.
 The length of the specimen necessary for test will depend on the diameter of the wire or cable.
-The specimen shall not include any tapes or outer coverings except when a tape or sheath has been applied directly over the insulation prior to and left in place during vulcanization.

-2.2 When the over-all diameter of the wire or cable is less than 1 inch, the specimen shall be bent at room temperature through an angle of 360° around a mandrel, without twisting.
-The diameter of a mandrel shall be 4 ± 0.5 times the outside diameter of the wire or cable.
-The two ends of the piece shall be tightly clamped to the mandrel to prevent any movement of the bent section during the test.

-2.3 When the over-all diameter of the wire or cable is 1 inch and greater, the specimen shall be bent at room temperature through an angle of not less than 180° around a mandrel without twisting.
-The diameter of the mandrel shall be 6 ± 0.5 times the outer diameter of the wire or cable.

-2.4 In the case of flat twin cable, the minor diameter shall be used in arriving at the size of the mandrel.

-2.5 Two specimens shall be prepared from each inspection unit.
-One specimen shall be prepared as described in either 2.2 or 2.3, as required.
-The other specimen shall be prepared in the same way but bent in the reverse direction.
+The specimen should not include any tapes or outer coverings except when a tape or sheath has been applied directly over the insulation prior to and left in place during vulcanization. - 2.2 When the over-all diameter of the wire or cable is less than 1 inch, the specimen should be bent at room temperature through an angle of $360^{\circ}$ around a mandrel, without twisting.
+The diameter of a mandrel should be $4 \pm 0.5$ times the outside diameter of the wire or cable.
+The two ends of the piece should be tightly clamped to the mandrel to prevent any movement of the bent section during the test. - 2.3 When the over-all diameter of the wire or cable is 1 inch and greater, the specimen should be bent at room temperature through an angle of not less than $180^{\circ}$ around a mandrel without twisting.
+The diameter of the mandrel should be $6 \pm 0.5$ times the outer diameter of the wire or cable. - 2.4 In the case of flat twin cable, the minor diameter should be used in arriving at the size of the mandrel. - 2.5 Two specimens should be prepared from each inspection unit.
+One specimen should be prepared as described in either 2.2 or 2.3, as required.
+The other specimen should be prepared in the same way but bent in the reverse direction.

-3.1.1 A suitable apparatus for ozone resistance test is shown assembled in figure 4111.
+- 3.1 The apparatus and reagents shall be as follows: - 3.1.1 A suitable apparatus for ozone resistance test is shown assembled on figure 4111.
 All connections for parts of the apparatus carrying ozonized air should be of ozone-resisting materials.
 The apparatus consists essentially of the following parts.